 Emails that are marked as “potential spam” are often delivered to a recipient’s junk folder.
 And, if a server is sure an email is spam then it will typically reject the email.
 In most cases the sender then gets a bounce email.
 The email should contain information about why the email was rejected.

 There are various things you can do to prevent that your emails are marked as spam.
-The main things to consider are DNS records, blacklistings and the emails themselves.
+The main things to consider are DNS records, IP blocks and the emails themselves.

 Missing or incorrect DNS records are the most common reason for email delivery issues.
-If you are not familiar with DNS it is easiest to contact us about emails delivered to recipient’s spam folders.
-We are geeks and get all excited when we talk about DNS, but we realise that for most people DNS is akin to boring black magic.
+If you are not familiar with DNS then it is easiest to contact us about emails delivered spam folders.
 We are happy to check the DNS for your domain.

 In general, your domain needs to have at least a valid SPF record.
 The record tells receiving mail servers which IP addresses are allowed to sent mail for your domain.
 If the sender’s IP address is authorised then the receiving mail server can be fairly confident that the incoming email is legitimate.
-Of course, the reverse is also true: if the sending IP address is not authorised the email will probably be marked as “potential spam”.
+Of course, the reverse is also true: if the sender’s IP address is not authorised then the email will probably be marked as “potential spam”.

 SPF records are not a perfect solution, and we therefore got a similar type of DNS record: DKIM.
 With DKIM, outgoing emails are signed, and receiving mail servers use the signature to check if incoming emails came from an authorised IP address.